smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 `nifi.security.identity.mapping.value.dn=$3`

 ## Configuration
-The NiFi connector takes its configuration from the server.
-If you’re launching it with Docker, refer to the [server's README file](https://github.com/smartcommunitylab/AAC-Org/blob/master/server/README.md) for more information on how to configure components when using Docker.\
-If you are not using Docker, edit the `components.yml` file in the `src/main/resources` subfolder of the server.\
-Following is a description of what each field is needed for (order is not important).

-Many of the fields represent NiFi API end-points and have fixed values: however, although unlikely, there is a chance that it may change in newer versions of NiFi.
-If you suspect this has happened, you should be able to find the new end-point at [this](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) address.
+Many of the fields represent NiFi API end-points and have fixed values: although unlikely, there is a chance that they may change in newer versions of NiFi.
+If you suspect this has happened, you should be able to find the new end-point in the [official documentation](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html).

 -	`name`: Name of the component, only needed for display.
 -	`componentId`: ID of the component, should be `nifi`
 -	`scope`: Scope of the component, should be `components/nifi`
 -	`implementation`: Full class name of the class implementing the component.
-The class designed for NiFi is `it.smartcommunitylab.nificonnector.NiFiConnector`, alternatively, the value `it.smartcommunitylab.orgmanager.componentsmodel.DefaultComponentImpl` may be used to disable the NiFi connector.
-Removing the NiFi configuration entirely from the file also disables the NiFi connector.
+The class designed for NiFi is `it.smartcommunitylab.nificonnector.NiFiConnector`; alternatively, the value `it.smartcommunitylab.orgmanager.componentsmodel.DefaultComponentImpl` may be used to disable the NiFi connector.
 -	`roles`: Comma-separated list of roles that may be assigned to users via OMC.
 It should consist of all roles listed in the `readRoles` field plus all roles listed in the `writeRoles` field.
 -	`host`: URI where NiFi is hosted.
 -	`listUsersApi`: NiFi API end-point for listing users.
 Should be `/nifi-api/tenants/users`, unless a new version of NiFi changes it into something different.